 Merit-based aid, which includes divisional/departmental scholarships, graduate assistantships, fellowships and other merit-based aid awarded or initiated by the student’s program of study.

 To apply for federal aid and certain types of institutional need-based aid, a student must complete the Free Application for Federal Student Aid (FAFSA).
 Only U.S. citizens, permanent residents and eligible non-citizens can submit a FAFSA.
 International students are not eligible.

-The FAFSA is available on October 1st, starting in the 2017-18 academic year and is submitted online.
+The FAFSA is available on October 1st each year and is submitted online.
 The University of Denver’s school code is 001371.
 Applicants and students are encouraged to meet the University of Denver's priority deadline for FAFSA submission.
 The U.S. Department of Education Central Processing system receives and processes the FAFSA.
 Once the FAFSA is processed, the student receives an email that allows access to an electronic Student Aid Report (SAR).
 The SAR summarizes the FAFSA information and provides a dollar amount for the Expected Family Contribution (EFC).
 Students should review the SAR comments and make any necessary corrections.
 The University of Denver Office of Financial Aid will receive the SAR information electronically from the U.S. Department of Education.
 Students do not need to send the University of Denver a copy.